 What’s Safe Isn’t Challenging, Art Must Be

 There is absolutely nothing wrong with using your gift for marketing, or ability to make shrewd business decisions to earn some cash.
 But, being business-minded should not be a pre-requisite to who shapes our cultural landscape.
 What sells is all too often what’s familiar.
-Art should be what’s challenging, what’s pushing the limits outward – and this is simply possible to do if your hedging your bets, and playing safe.
+Art should be what’s challenging, what’s pushing the limits outward – and this is simply not possible to do if you’re hedging your bets, and playing safe.
 Good business practice backs proven results, never the long shot.

 So, it seems Art & Good Business are directly at odds.